UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_systems.md

 The UPPMAX storage systems are:

-- Active: Cygnus for Bianca, Crex for Rackham
+- Active: Cygnus for Bianca, Gorilla (home folder) for Pelle (projects still on Crex)
 - Off-load: Lutra for Rackham

 ```mermaid